Crazygaze/G4Devkit/README.md

 		* Basic profilling.
 It allows enabling profiling, collect a snapshot, and log results.
 		*  Allows checking function sizes, to decrease code size

+### Peculiar things you NEED to pay attention to ###

+* A workspace can have several projects.
+If it has more than one executable, you can specify the one to launch (There is a dropdown box named "Startup")
+* You need to explicitly set what file is to be used as a boot file, as the linker needs to know that file needs to be linked first.
+This is necessary as the boot file should contain something required by the architecture.
+You can set the boot file by right clicking an ASM file and picking "Boot File" from the context menu.
+See the provided Hello World" sample for an explanation of what the boot file needs.

 ### Available shortcuts ###

+They mostly emulate Visual Studio and/or Visual Assist shortcuts

 * **F7** - Build workspace.
 This should compile only what changed, but not sure it's working properly at the moment.
 Since it only takes 1-2 seconds to build the entire OS on my machine, I always do a full rebuild
 * **CTRL + ALT + F7** - Full rebuild